 We see a level 3 avalanche warning and just think “great it’s not level 4”, tell ourselves we’ll be more careful, and go anyway.
 We do crazy things like climb below parties in dangerous gullies with only luck on our sides, never thinking that there is only so much luck that can go around in such places.

-One problem is that although the sea always wins, it’s also pretty predictable, were as the mountains tend not to win, can be outwitted, but are far less predictable because of it.
+One problem is that although the sea always wins, it’s also pretty predictable, whereas the mountains tend not to win, can be outwitted, but are far less predictable because of it.

-Anyway here are five ideas on avoiding thoes traps;
+Anyway here are five ideas on avoiding those traps;

 Learn to ski People told me this for years and years and I just ignored them, thinking it was too expensive.
 But ski gear has come down a lot in price, and you can pick up skies and boots in most ski shops at a really good price these days.
 Better still get into ski touring, as this will aid your climbing and mountaineering no end.
 Also don’t ignore Nordic skiing, which is very cheap to start, and is great fun and even better training, and can be used for approaching routes as well if you stick your climbing boots in your sack.
 Very often when it’s too dangerous to climb, you can ski instead.

 Get skilled up.
-A friend of mine was caught in an avalanche once, and while being drawn down to what he imagined to be his death he realized he new nothing about avalanches.
-In that moment he decided that if he lived he would get clued up and so avoid it happening again.
+A friend of mine was caught in an avalanche once, and while being drawn down to what he imagined to be his death he realized he knew nothing about avalanches.
+At that moment he decided that if he lived he would get clued up and so avoid it happening again.
 And he did.
 Although there are many more sexy courses to do I’d highly recommend getting onto an avalanche course, as the skills will be passed on much easier, faster than reading a book, plus they will stick.
-The best courses at the moment are a steal at £35 (1 day) and is being run by MCofS (info here).
-Glenmore Lodge also do do a a two day course on avalanche awareness, and most guides will be happy to run courses for small groups (a good option for climbing clubs).
+The best courses at the moment are a steal at £35 (1 day) and are being run by MCofS (info here).
+Glenmore Lodge also do a two-day course on avalanche awareness, and most guides will be happy to run courses for small groups (a good option for climbing clubs).
 On the subject of awareness, I think most of us simply go by gut instinct and a small amount of knowledge, but mainly our gut.